Presentation: Patient with a relative who has a pathogenic BRCA variant

 - Testing an unaffected relative for a familial gene variant is known as predictive or pre-symptomatic testing.

 - Alert!
-Males who carry a pathogenic variant in BRCA1 or BRCA2 also have an increased chance of developing cancer.
+Males who carry a pathogenic variant in BRCA1 or BRCA2 also have an increased chance of developing certain cancer types.

 Example clinical scenario